Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 AxlCobainVedder

-I grew up further north in Calfironia, but this looks so much like the location I grew up going to.
+I grew up further north in California, but this looks remarkably similar to the location I visited frequently during my childhood.

 Halloween ad insert from 1985